fwoodruff/ECDH/README.md

 Toy model in ECProtocol.py

-Assymetric cryptography based on elliptic curves is used to secretly share a random elliptic curve point.
+* Assymetric cryptography based on elliptic curves
-Encrypted messages are communicated using the x-coordinate of the shared elliptic curve point as a symmetric key.
+* Elliptic curve groups and their operators built up from simple and numeric operators
+* Key generation and exchange protocol from elliptic curves
+* Example usage: sharing secret messages
+* Same elliptic curve used by bitcoin but trivial to change to other curves.